Eagle Pass Army Airfield: Current use

 At some point between 1991 and 1994, after the closure of the flying field by the Air Force, the touch-and-go runway was apparently operated as a private airfield, named Bowles Airfield.

 In the late 1990s, Eagle Pass Municipal Airport was closed and general aviation operations moved to Bowles Airfield, being renamed Maverick County Memorial International Airport (FAA: 5T9).
 Today, the airport has about 50 general aviation flight operations per month, but no commercial airline service.
 The airport utilizes the former Air Force NW/SE (14/32) runway, its asphalt in fair condition.
 The airport also has a terminal and FBO building constructed on the former World War II parking ramp.

 The large World War II airfield not used by the Air Force or the airport remains abandoned and left to the elements.
 Concrete foundations of two of the wartime hangars remain, the structures torn down in the 1960s, and the large parking ramp remains, largely in a deteriorated state.
-One of the World War II hangars remains, it is utilized by a private firm.
+One of the World War II hangars remains and is used by the Maverick County Water Control and Improvement District Number 1.

 The Air Defense Command radar station is largely intact.
 Following the radar-site closure, the FPS-20A and FPS-6 towers were torn down in late 1965.
 Several abandoned barracks remain standing, although one of the buildings has a collapsed second floor along with the station support buildings, the operations buildings remain standing; all concrete and steel structures, largely overgrown with vegetation and deteriorated after 50 years of abandonment.

 Many of the former streets of the station remain in undeveloped areas.